openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 }
 ```

-If an interface or abstract class implements `IdentityObject`, this serves as a
+If an interface or abstract class implements `IdentityObject` or
-constraint that it may only be extended by identity classes.
+`PrimitiveObject`, this serves as a constraint that it may only be extended by
+the appropriate sort of class.

 #### What about Object?